 Beginner Climbing Shoes (La Sportiva Tarantulace)

-However, for brand new climbers just starting out, there’s a number of reasons why it’s a good idea to opt for a beginner shoe.
+However, for brand new climbers just starting out, there are a number of reasons why it’s a good idea to opt for a beginner shoe.
 For one, you don’t even know if you love climbing, so there’s no use spending $200 on shoes when you can get a pair on sale for $50.
 Second, it’s likely that you’re not yet sure what style of climbing you’re going to gravitate towards, be it gym climbing, bouldering, trad, or sport.
-And third, all the high tech and premium materials that go into most of the shoes above will be wasted on poor footwork.
+And third, all the high-tech and premium materials that go into most of the shoes above will be wasted on poor footwork.
 In short, most beginner climbers won’t be able to tell the difference between a budget shoe and a high-level model, so it’s your best bet to opt for the cheaper of the two.
-To help you make your purchase, we’ve compiled a list of the best climbing shoes for beginners here, including some of the best models for those who plan to progress quickly.
+To help you make your purchase, we’ve compiled a list of the best climbing shoes for beginners, including some of the best models for those who plan to progress quickly.
+We also have an article to help you choose the best shoes for your preferred style and level.

 Back to Our Top Climbing Shoe Picks Back to Our Climbing Shoe Comparison Table